codeforamerica/uswds/views/components/upload-documents.md

     },
     "error": {
       "icon": "{{ config.baseUrl }}uswds/img/sprite.svg#warning",
+      "dict": [
+        {
+          "key": "fileTooBig",
-      "fileTooBig": "Sorry, we can't accept files larger than 20 MB.
-Please, remove this file, make it smaller, then, try again.", "maxFilesExceeded": "Sorry, we can't accept this file.
+          "string": "Sorry, we can't accept files larger than 20 MB.
+Please, remove this file, make it smaller, then, try again."
+        },
+        {
+          "key": "maxFilesExceeded",
+          "string": "Sorry, we can't accept this file.
 You have uploaded the maximum number of 20 files.
+You will have the opportunity to add more later."
+        },
+        {
+          "key": "invalidFileType",
-You will have the opportunity to add more later.", "invalidFileType": "Sorry, we can't accept this type of file.
-Please, remove this file, then, try another file that ends in .jpeg, .jpg, .png, .pdf, .bmp, .gif, .doc, .docx, .odt, .ods, or .odp.", "responseError": "Sorry, there was an error on our end.
+          "string": "Sorry, we can't accept this type of file.
+Please, remove this file, then, try another file that ends in .jpeg, .jpg, .png, .pdf, .bmp, .gif, .doc, .docx, .odt, .ods, or .odp."
+        },
+        {
+          "key": "responseError",
+          "string": "Sorry, there was an error on our end.
 Please, remove this file and try again.
 If the error continues please try again later."
+        }
+      ]
     }
   }
 }{% endcapture %}